dirakx1/MoneyOnTangle/README.md

 in our case stable coin transfers!. (these transactions are "feeless" and can be also "microtransactions")
 * IOTA ledger use and specifics are docummented in [iotacore](/iotacore/README.md)

-## Interaction API

-The interaction api is in charge of exposing MoneyOnTangle features to other kinds of applications.

-### Infrastructure considerations

-* Microservice oriented arquitecture on k8s (GCP or AWS or others).

-## Clients
-* Clients can be any IOT devices (smartphones, smartwatch, laptops).

 ## Use cases.
-* International StableCoin transfers
-* Local StableCoin transfers
+* Trading
-* DLTs applications on the Tangle that need Stablecoins for their use cases.
+* DLTs applications on the Tangle that need Stablecoins.
+* DEX swappings.
 * [business case](bussiness-case-study.md)